encord-team/encord-active/docs/docs/getting-started.md

 ## Import an Encord Project

-If you are an Encord user, you can directly [import](cli/import-encord-project) your own projects to the Encord Active easily.
+If you are an Encord user, you can directly [import](cli/import-encord-project) your own projects into Encord Active easily.

 ```shell
 # within venv